CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Experiments and Discussion

-To deconstruct the architectural contributions of our framework and ascertain the individual importance of its core components, we conducted a comprehensive ablation study.
-Using the high-performing Claude 4 Sonnet as the backbone LLM, we systematically disabled each of the three foundational mechanisms of CangLing-KnowFlow: the expert-informed Workflow Library (WL), the Dynamic Adjustment (DA) module, and the experience-driven Learning Capability (LC).
-The quantitative results, detailed in Table \ref{tab:ablation_study}, unequivocally demonstrate that each component is integral to the framework's synergistic performance.
+To quantify the individual contributions of our framework's core components, we conducted an ablation study using the Claude 4 Sonnet backbone.
+We systematically disabled the Workflow Library (WL), Dynamic Adjustment (DA), and Learning Capability (LC).
+As shown in Table \ref{tab:ablation_study}, the results confirm that each module is indispensable to the system's overall performance.

-\begin{itemize} \item \textbf{The Indispensable Role of the Workflow Library (w/o WL):} The most substantial performance degradation was observed upon the removal of the Workflow Library.
+Specifically, the most substantial performance degradation occured upon the removal of the Workflow Library.
 In this configuration, the agent, stripped of its expert-guided procedural knowledge, reverted to a purely LLM-driven, unconstrained planning mode.
-This resulted in a dramatic decline in the TSR to 88.7\% and a fall in FPA to 67.1\%.
-Notably, planning efficiency deteriorated significantly, as evidenced by a marked increase in the NTC to 13.2 and NI to 4.3.
-This outcome robustly validates our central hypothesis: an expert-informed knowledge base is the foundational basis that prevents planning hallucination and constrains the agent to methodologically sound and efficient operational pathways.
+This led to a dramatic decline in the TSR to 88.7\% and a sharp drop in FPA to 67.1\%.
+Notably, planning efficiency deteriorated significantly, as evidenced by by the surge in NTC to 13.2 and NI to 4.3.
+This outcome validates our central hypothesis, an expert-informed knowledge base is the foundational basis that prevents planning hallucination, constraining the agent to operational pathways that are both methodologically sound and computationally efficient.

-\item \textbf{The Critical Function of Dynamic Adjustment (w/o DA):} Disabling the Dynamic Adjustment module, which handles runtime failures, provided critical insights into the framework's robustness.
-While the FPA remained high at 75.9\%, reflecting the quality of the initial plans derived from the WL, the final TSR decreased to 91.5\%.
-This gap between initial plan quality and final success underscores a crucial reality of real-world applications: even well-structured plans are vulnerable to failures stemming from data variability or environmental stochasticity.
-The DA module serves as the essential safety net, endowing the agent with the resilience needed to navigate these unforeseen challenges and ensure task completion.
-Its absence renders the agent brittle, unable to recover from otherwise manageable errors.
+Conversely, disabling the Dynamic Adjustment module provided critical insights into the framework's operational robustness.
+While the FPA remained relatively high at 75.9\%, reflecting the quality of the initial plans derived from the WL, the final TSR decreased to 91.5\%.
+This divergence between initial plan quality and final success highlights a crucial reality of real-world applications: even well-structured plans are vulnerable to failures stemming from data variability or environmental stochasticity.
+The DA module acts as the essential safety net, endowing the agent with the resilience required to navigate these unforeseen challenges and ensure task completion.
+Its absence renders the agent brittle, leaving it unable to recover from otherwise manageable execution errors.